-The park's address is 319 Second Avenue South, Seattle, WA 98104.
-It is located entirely within a brick three-story building at the northwest corner of Second Avenue South and South Jackson Street.
+The Klondike Gold Rush N.H.P. visitor center is located entirely within a brick three-story building at the northwest corner of 2nd Avenue South and South Jackson Street.
+319 Second Avenue South

-Street parking near the park is metered, scant and limited to two hours except on Sundays and holidays when street parking is free and time unlimited.
-Parking lots and garages are nearby.
+Street parking, throughout Seattle is metered and limited to two hours.
+Street parking is free on holidays, but still limited to two hours.
+Private for fee parking lots and garages are nearby.
 Downtown Seattle provides a website listing locations, hours, and prices.

 The park is within walking distance of several mass transit facilities; the underground International District light rail and bus station; the Washington State Ferry Terminal (Pier 52); the West Seattle/Downtown Seattle Water Taxi (Pier 50); and the King Street Station (Amtrak and Sounder trains).The park is also easily access by bicycle.
 The Myrtle Edwards - Elliot Bay Trail which runs from West Seattle north to Ballard and links to the 90 mile Burke-Gilman Bike Trail.